Gareth Edwards Reveals Embarrassing Fan-Boy Reaction To Meeting Carrie Fiser

 John Knoll, the visual effect supervisor and chief creative officer over at Industrial Light And Magic, insisted during an interview with ABC News after the release of Rogue One that Carrie Fisher was kept up to date throughout this entire process, though, confirming that she was ecstatic when she saw the final results.

 It has been quite a journey for Gareth Edwards.
-The English director only made his directorial debut with 2010’s Monsters, and during the event earlier this week, he recalled the world premiere of the film at the SXSW Film Festival in Austin, Texas.
+The English director only made his directorial debut with 2010’s Monsters, and during the event earlier this week he recalled the world premiere for the film at the SXSW Film Festival in Austin, Texas.

 In the immediate aftermath of the screening Gareth Edwards believed that it had been a failure, but, luckily for him, there was actually one person in attendance that helped to kick-start his career.

-Since then Gareth Edwards has also directed 2014’s Godzilla, as well as Rogue One: A Star Wars Story, the success of which has turned him into one of the most successful action directors working in cinema.
+Since then Gareth Edwards has also directed 2014’s Godzilla, as well as Rogue One: A Star Wars Story, the success of which has turned him into the one of the most successful action directors working in cinema.

 [Featured Image by Lucasfilm]